esavv/wavescore/README.md

        - Description: Secure web traffic

 5. **Obtain and Install SSL Certificate with Certbot**
-   - Run Certbot to automatically configure SSL for your domain:
+   - Run Certbot to automatically configure SSL for the domain:
    ```bash
    sudo certbot --nginx -d api.wavescore.xyz
    ```
    - Follow the prompts to complete the certificate installation.

-6. **Update Your Web App Environment Variables**
+6. **Update Web App Environment Variables**
-   - Set your API base URL to use HTTPS and your subdomain:
+   - Set the API base URL to use HTTPS and the subdomain:
    ```env
    VITE_API_BASE_URL=https://api.wavescore.xyz
    ```

 ### Run Gunicorn Server on EC2

-To run the Flask API as a systemd service using Gunicorn on your EC2 instance:
+To run the Flask API as a systemd service using Gunicorn on the EC2 instance:

 1. **Create the Systemd Service File**
-   - SSH into your EC2 instance and create the service file:
+   - SSH into the EC2 instance and create the service file:
    ```bash
    sudo vi /etc/systemd/system/wavescore-api.service
    ```